 Lucky are the few who were able to have Freddie Mercury’s authentic signature on all sorts of memorabilia.
 For the many others, there’s this shirt with possibly the biggest Freddie signature ever.
 Not an authentic signature of course, but recognizable just the same.
 It’s simple but the impact is huge.

 This tank top features an image of Freddie during Queen’s 1985 Live Aid performance.
-See if you can spot that moment in the video below!

 From a simple-minded creature to a legendary genius.
 Nobody really comes close to Freddie.